Search here for conference announcements, calls for papers, fellowships and more.

 - NAME, TITLE, INSTITUTIONAL AFFILIATION (S)

 - CONTACT INFO (ADDRESS, PHONE, EMAIL)

 - ETHNOPOETRY STATEMENT*

-Winning entries and honorable mentions will be recognized at the annual meeting of the American Anthropological Association in Washington DC in November 29–December 3, 2017.
+Winning entries and honorable mentions will be recognized at the annual meeting of the American Anthropological Association in San Jose in November 14-18, 2018.
 The first-place winner(s) will receive a certificate and award of $100.
 All entries will be considered for publication in the Society’s journal, Anthropology and Humanism.
 (Note that Membership in AAA or an institutional subscription is required for digital access to the journal and SHA membership with the paid print option is required to receive a print issue.)